-Respite sServices that are provided to an eligible client-children or youth living in the Ffamily home on a short term basis because of the absence or need for relief of those

-- persons normally providing the care the primary Caretaker(s).
+- 1. Respite sServices that are provided to an eligible client\children or youth living in the Ffamily home on a short term basis because of the absence or need for relief of those persons normally providing the care the primary Caretaker(s).
 Respite services may be approved for up to 30 days a calendar year for each eligible client. - 2.
-Respite services may be provided in a certified Ffoster Care Hhome, licensed respite care facility, in the Ffamily home, or in the community. - 3.
+Respite services may be provided in a certified Ffoster Care Hhome, Licensed Residential Child Care Facility, Licensed -Specialized Group Facility respite care facility, Licensed Child Care Center (less than 24 hours), in the Ffamily home, or in the community. - 3.
 Federal financial participation is not available to be claimed for the cost of room and board, except when provided as part of respite care furnished in a facility approved by the State that is not a private residence. - 4.
 Respite care is authorizedshall occur for short-term temporary relief of the Cearetakergiver for not more than seven (7) consecutive days per month, not to exceed twenty-eight (28) days in a calendar year. - 5.
 During the time when Respite care is occurring, the Family Foster Care Home respite homemay not exceed six (6) foster children or a maximum of eight (8) total children, with no more than two (2) children under the age of (two) 2. -The respite home must be in compliance with all other applicable rules and requirements for Ffamily Ffoster Ceare Hhomes. - 6.
-Respite is available for children or youth living in the Ffamily home and may not be utilized while the child or youth is receiving Habilitation services.
+Respite is available for children or youth living in the Ffamily home and may not be utilized while the Client child or youth is receiving Habilitation services.

-G. Supported Community Connection
+K. Supported Community Connection

-- 1. Supported community connection sServices are provided one-on-one to deliver instruction for documented Complex Behavior severe behavior problems that are being demonstrated exhibited by the child or youth while in the community, such as i.e. physically or sexually aggressive tobehavior towards others and/or exposing themselves. - 2.
-Services must be provided Activities are conducted in a setting within the community where the child or youth interacts with individuals without disabilities (other than the individual whothat is providing the service to the child or youth).

-The child or youth will receive the service by the same individual during the service span in order to provide consistency.

-- 3. The targeted behavior, measurable goal(s), and work plan to address must be clearly articulated in the Service Plan. - 4.
+- 1. Supported community connection sServices are provided one-on-one to deliver instruction for documented Complex Behavior severe behavior problems that are being demonstrated exhibited by the Client child or youth while in the community, such as i.e. physically or sexually aggressive tebehavior towards others and/or exposing themselves. - 2.
+Services must be provided Activities are conducted in a setting within the community where the Client child or youth interacts with individuals without disabilities (other than the individual whothat is providing the service to the Clientchild or youth). - The child or youth will receive the service by the same individual during the service span in order to provide consistency. - 3.
+The targeted behavior, measurable goal(s), and work-plan to address must be clearly articulated in the Service Plan. - 4.
 This sService is limited to five (5) hours per week. - 5.
 A rRequests to increase service hours can be made to the Department of Health Care Policy and Financing on a case-by-case basis.

-H. Transition Support
+L. Transition Support